HSHS St. Mary's offers safety tips regarding food handling, preparation and storage during summer months.

 Food-borne illnesses affect 48 million people each year, according to the Centers for Disease Control and Prevention.
 Symptoms of a food-borne illness can include upset stomach, vomiting, diarrhea, fever and nausea.

-HSHS St. John’s Hospital’s emergency department, 800 E. Carpenter St. in Springfield, is open 24/7 to provide expert care when you need it most.
+HSHS St. Mary’s Hospital’s emergency department, 1800 E. Lake Shore Drive in Decatur, is open 24/7 to provide expert care when you need it most.